GhostedGaming/sig-lang/README.md

 ### Sig lang is a high-level compiled Object-Oriented systems programming language built for ease-of-use!

+## Sig is meant to help people who are more familiar with high level languages and people who like to create operating systems.

 ## Examples

 ### In development phase